 No visit to Dawson would be complete without a night at Diamond Tooth Gerties, Canada’s first legal casino.
 It’s a hoot.

 I’m not a gambler and hate Las Vegas, but I still had fun.
 Gertie’s is owned by the Klondike Visitor’s Association and all the proceeds are invested back into the community.
-There was the usual: black jack, poker and roulette tables and a few banks of slot machines—I”m amazed how addictive those things seem to be.
+There was the usual: blackjack, poker, and roulette tables and a few banks of slot machines—I”m amazed how addictive those things are.
 People sat for hours like button-pushing zombies.
-As you would expect, the interior was period decor with huge chandeliers a balcony and staff wore costumes straight out of central casting.
+As you would expect, the interior was period decor with huge chandeliers a balcony, and staff wore costumes straight out of central casting.

-Gertie’s puts on three different shows every night (8pm, 10pm and midnight from May – September) that get a little racier as the night goes on.
+Gertie’s puts on three different shows every night (8 pm, 10 pm and midnight from May – September) that get a little racier as the night goes on.
 The entire cast is only six people but they give it their all.
-Is the production Broadway quality?
-Not even close.
-It was a bit silly but that was half of the fun.

 I didn’t attend the music festival.
 Before you say, what?!!!
 It was only coincidence that I was there at the same time.
 My objective was to get to know Dawson City.
 I experienced the festival from afar.
 I talked to musicians who were in town to perform and I often heard acoustic acts playing at outdoor venues when I explored.
 There’s no doubt the festival added a jubilant vibe to the place, and those I knew who went had a good time.